ZeroWu1412/manoa-flea-market.github.io/index.md

 Milestone 1 started on April 4, 2017 and is currently in progress.

-The goal of Milestone 1 is to combine all of the groups idea develeoped during our own mockup of this project and combine these pages to create an application that is uniform in looks and has the links to the other pages working.
+The goal of Milestone 1 is to combine all of the groups idea developed during our own mockup of this project and combine these pages to create an application that is uniform in looks and has the links to the other pages working.
 In order to meet this goal, the pages will be developed as a Meteor app and FlowRouter will be implemented in order to get the routing to the other pages to work.

 Milestone 1 was implemented as [Manoa Flea Market Github Milestone 1](https://github.com/manoa-flea-market/manoa-flea-market/milestone/1)::